 A long, serpentine creature, perhaps up to 50 feet in length, with a sheep-like head.
 Manipogo has been spotted as far back as the 1800s, and Native people knew of it long before.
 Witnesses often claim to see large, undulating humps in the water, and a large head that raises up.
 Some experts contend that Manipogo sightings may be due to the surfacing of a very large sturgeon.

-Note: Winnipogo of Lake Winnipegosis, Manitoba, CAN, is another lake monster and thought to be the same creature as Manipogo since the two lakes connect.
+Note: Winnipogo of Lake Winnipegosis, Manitoba, CAN, is another lake monster and is thought to be the same creature as Manipogo since the two lakes connect.

 Lake Monsters on the US / Canadian Border

 Lake Champlain, Vermont, USA / Quebec, CAN

 Approximately 30 feet in length, with a long, slender neck, small head, and flippers.
-Champ is among the best-documented of North American lake monsters and has been spotted hundreds of times through the years.
+Champ is among the best-documented North American lake monsters and has been spotted hundreds of times through the years.
 The creature has been ingrained in the local culture, and cryptozoologists spend a fair amount of time at the lake searching for the beast.
 As of yet, no hard evidence has been found.
 Researchers speculate that, like the Loch Ness Monster, Champ may be a relic plesiosaur or a rare and undiscovered marine mammal.